wp-plugins/salt-map/readme.txt

 1. Location settings derived form the fields added under global settings.

 == Changelog ==
+= 1.2.0 =
+* Made it possible to use icons from media archive.
+* Moved files into folders.
+= 1.1.0 =
+* Added short code parameter for including
+= 1.0.1 =
+* Updated documentation.
 = 1.0.0 =
-Initial release.
+* Initial release.
-= 1.0.1 =
-Updated documentation.
-= 1.1.0 =
-Added short code parameter for including

 == Upgrade Notice ==
-When upgrading to 1.1.0 the search field has been made optional and default is not to show add the short code parameter **includeSerach=true** to get it back.
+When upgrading from pre 1.1.0 the search field has been made optional and default is not to show add the short code parameter **includeSerach=true** to get it back.

-If the location images has been replaced they will be changed back and the replacement has to be done again.
+If images in plugin folder has been replaced that will change back but form version 1.2.0 it is no longer needed to replace files in plugin folder, images from the media archive can be used for location icons.

+Replaced language files will be removed and has to be put back

 == Templating ==
 The info window is formated according to a template that is set in the global settings it is based on [mustache.js](http://mustache.github.io/) tempting framework.
 There is an example template in the distribution of the plugin named **template_example.html**.
 It is the id that is refereed in the template.